Publishing files

 • If you click Cancel Publishing after the job has already been sent to the processing engine, then the set is canceled, meaning all options are disabled and it is unusable.
 Deduplication isn’t run against documents in canceled processing sets.

-• Errors that result from a job that is canceled are given a canceled status and can't be retried.
+• Errors that result from a job that is canceled are given a canceled status and cannot be retried.

-• Once the agent picks up the cancel publish job, you can't delete or edit those data sources.
+• Once the agent picks up the cancel publish job, you cannot delete or edit those data sources.

 Once you cancel publish, the status section is updated to display the canceled set.